More tranquil weather across much of the Country during the weekend with milder temperatures in the East

 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-Thursday: E wind 15 to 20 kt.
+- Saturday Night E wind 15 to 20 kt.
 Rain.
 Seas 3 to 4 ft.

-Sunday: E wind 10 to 15 kt.
-Rain likely.
+- Tuesday E wind 10 to 15 kt.
+A chance of snow.
 Seas 2 to 3 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.